 The exhibition is a collaboration between the Hammer Museum and the Institute of Contemporary Art, Los Angeles (ICA LA), and works are on view at both sites.

 Witch Hunt is part of a nationwide initiative, the Feminist Art Coalition (FAC), in which dozens of arts organizations around the country have mounted projects that evaluate the legacies and current urgencies of feminist discourses.
 FAC is a platform for art projects informed by feminisms and fosters collaborations between arts institutions that aim to make public their commitment to social justice and structural change.
 The impetus for the FAC grew out of concerns about trends in international politics that further undermine the civil and human rights of women and queer and transgender citizens across the globe.

 Major support for Witch Hunt is provided by the Vera R. Campbell Foundation, Karyn Kohl, and the Younes and Soraya Nazarian Family Foundation.
-The exhibition is also generously funded by grants from the Pasadena Art Alliance, Art Dealers Association of America Foundation, Henry Moore Foundation, and the Dutch Culture USA program by the Consulate General of the Netherlands in New York, as well as contributions from Christine Meleo Bernstein and Armyan Bernstein, Karen Hillenburg and Sebastian Clough, Alice and Nahum Lainer, Marla and Jeffrey Michaels, Kathleen Melville Rosenbloom and Chip Rosenbloom, and Michael Silver.
+The exhibition is also generously funded by grants from the Pasadena Art Alliance, Art Dealers Association of America Foundation, Henry Moore Foundation, Dutch Culture USA program by the Consulate General of the Netherlands in New York, and the Mondriaan Fund, as well as contributions from Christine Meleo Bernstein and Armyan Bernstein, Karen Hillenburg and Sebastian Clough, Alice and Nahum Lainer, Marla and Jeffrey Michaels, Kathleen Melville Rosenbloom and Chip Rosenbloom, and Michael Silver.

 ICA LA is supported by the Curator’s Council, Fieldwork, and 1717 Collective.